iriojose/poke-api/README.md

 ```

 # /api/pokemonAndTypes/:id
-This endpoint return a pokemon with types
+This endpoint return a pokemon with types and translations for spanish and japanese

 # Method
 - GET